Skip to main content

 • Inventory expanded.
 Active listings grew by more than 27%, pushing average days on market to around 73 days, well above prior norms.

 • Modern housing gained traction.
-Newer, move-in-ready townhomes-often solar-equipped and gated-emerged as a popular option for medical professionals and commuters working in nearby employment hubs.
+Newer, move-in-ready townhomes-often solar-equipped and gated-emerged as a popular among buyers prioritizing proximity to major employment centers

 2026 Housing Market Projection